en-coding/en-coding.github.io/about.md

 Eijy is a computational biologist.

-Eijy has always been interested in studying life and the mechanisms behind the orchestration of the natural functions of living beings.
+Eijy has always been interested in how life happens in different perspectives. \
+So studying life sciences and the mechanisms behind the orchestration of the natural functions of living beings was a simple and obvious path to follow.

-Eventually, he became a biotechnologist and studied plants and microorganisms during undergrad.
-After, he moved to Campinas and studied genetic characteristics of cattle and livestock genetic improvements (at EMBRAPA).
-And finally, he reached PhD degree investigating the role of 3D chromatin structure in the gene regulation of mammal immune cells.
+He was trained as a biotechnologist where he studied plants and microorganisms.
+After, he studied genetic characteristics of cattle and livestock genetic improvements (at EMBRAPA-Campinas-Brazil).
+And finally, he obtained his PhD degree investigating the role of chromatin structure in the gene regulation of mammal immune cells.

 He is interested in all kinds of [OMICs](https://en.wikipedia.org/wiki/Omics) flavors, with a focus on transcriptomics and epigenetics.
 He has experience in data analysis in scRNA-seq, scATAC-seq, bulk RNA-seq, 3D genome (Hi-C), and ChIP-seq.